 You have bad credit.
 But what do you fix, how much credit should you fix, and how fast should you fix it?
 But the question remains as to bad credit – fix it or wait it out?
 Derogatory or bad credit is probably the top decline reason for all loans.
 Sometimes credit should be fixed, and sometimes it should not.
 The premise of always fixing bad credit needs to be reviewed.

-Should I fix my bad credit or wait for it to drop off my credit bureau by itself?
+Should I fix my bad credit or just wait for it to drop off my credit bureau?

-Get a copy of your credit report.
-Look to see if there are any mistakes or errors on your report.
-This includes the status of your account, the number lates and the amount shown as what you owe.
-If you believe any of those items are wrong then you can dispute the item with the credit bureau.
-If the disputed item is not resolved by the creditor to the credit bureau the it typically is removed from your credit file.
+Get a copy of your credit report and see if there are any errors.
+This includes the status of your account, the number of late reported payments and the amount shown as owed.
+If you believe any of the items are wrong then you can dispute them with the credit bureau.
+Creditors must respond to disputes within a certain number of days or the derogatory item may have to be removed by the credit bureau.

 You have joint accounts with someone and they are not paying them.
 Have a conversation with them.
 Trying to fix that bad credit right away is premature.
 If a Partner or Spouse was responsible for paying an account and does not, it will damage your credit if it is a Joint account.
 There may have been a household verbal agreement that the Partner or Spouse was responsible.
 That does not matter on the credit report.
 Late payments will show up for both of you.